BridgeCostDental.com

 Limitations

-• Increasingly rare, some labs and dentists no longer work with gold
+• Increasingly rare, fewer labs offer gold work

-• Patients may feel self-conscious about visible gold restorations
+• Patients may feel self-conscious with visible gold

 Premolars (side teeth)